 Be honest and determine your organization’s strengths and weaknesses.
 What resources do you have already and what resources do you need?
 Think in terms of people, money, time, and connections.
 This step will be considerably easier if your organization has the time to do its long-term planning.

-Identify your friends and enemies in this campaign.
+Identify your friends.
 Which special-interest groups or community organizations are likely to be allies?
 Who shares the goals of your campaign?
 What are their strengths and weaknesses?

 Also determine the groups and organizations that are likely to be opponents of your efforts.
 What are their strengths and weaknesses?
 What will they do or spend to oppose your efforts?
 What does each opponent have that you do not?

 Second, whatever your vehicle for success, determine what it is and stick with it.
-Bureaucratic changes do not happen overnight, and it will take a lot of diligence to reach your goals if this is your strategy.
+Bureaucratic changes do not happen overnight, and it will take a lot of diligence to reach your goals.

 If your campaign is education-based, you may find that the best strategic vehicle is the media.
 In this case your goals might describe how many media hits you hope to have over a certain time period.
 Another strategic vehicle may be events where you can educate the public, and event attendance and number of new constituents might be your measure of success.